dandenney/dandenney.com-eleventy/src/blips/outputting-notion-api-data-in-eleventy.md

 ---
+date: "2023-05-15"
+layout: layouts/blip.njk
+summary: Quick notes on the data
 title: Outputting Notion API Data in Eleventy
-date: "2023-05-15"
 tags:
   - blips
-layout: layouts/blip.njk
 ---

 I've wanted to horde a collection of links to the things that I read and watch forever.
 I've used a bunch of services over the years but recently decided that Notion would be a great spot for them.
 I can interact with the database in Notion itself and share the links on the web as a form of curation.